It’s no secret: pets often are scared and stressed when it’s time to go to the vet.

 Applying their Fear Free training, our staff can provide better care to the thousands of shelter dogs in our program by focusing on their physical and emotional wellbeing.
 As a result, dogs are less stressed, which means they’re also healthier and better prepared for adoption!

-The Fear Free program was founded 15 years ago to educate animal care professionals about preventing and alleviating fear, anxiety, and stress in pets.
+The Fear Free program was founded to educate professionals about preventing and alleviating fear, anxiety, and stress in pets.
 Since then more than 50,000 professionals across the country have become Fear Free certified.